gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 <center>Figure 12</center>

 ### Wi-Fi configuration
 To connect to a primary gateway, click "Manage Device" > "WiFi" > "Connect WiFi" > "Scan WiFi", and select your WiFi SSID.
 You can also select "None", "WPA2" or "WPA2 Enterprise" mode.
 Click "Done" on the upper right corner to confirm the setting as shown below.
-If you want to upgrade your WPA2 certificate, click “Upgrade certificate”.
+If you want to upgrade your WPA2 ENTERPRISE certificate, click “Upgrade certificate”.
 <center><img src="https://static.gl-inet.com/docs/en/3/setup/gl-s10/S10_Use_Manual_Pic/Pic13.png", width = 300></center>
 <center>Figure 13</center>
 <br>